Native American Facts For Kids was written for young people learning about the Passamaquoddy tribe for school or home-schooling reports. We encourage

 traded as a kind of currency, but they were more culturally important as an art material.
 The

-designs and pictures on wampum belts often told a story or represented a
+pictures and symbols on wampum belts often told a story or represented a

 person's family.